dinimustika/cake-store-gui/README.md

 To run this application, you will need the following:

 - Java Development Kit (JDK) installed on your machine.
-- MySQL Server installed and running.
+- MySQL installed and running.
 - MySQL Connector/J library to connect Java with MySQL.

 ## Installation